Philly Loves Bowie Week Returns

 Or make that TEN days!
 Join us January 5-14, 2018 as Philadelphia once again shows its love for David Bowie night after night after glorious night.
 Over a dozen activities will be happening across the city to celebrate and remember a man who changed the world.

-We’re knee-deep in planning out the celebration – but to give you a rough idea what to expect in 2018, check out the 2017 event details under the Bowie Week @ A Glance tab.
+We’re knee-deep in planning out the celebration – but have laid out some of the many events to expect in 2018.
+Check it out under the PLB Week @ A Glance tab.

 Of course, that’s the ‘what’ …. but what about the ‘why’?
 Why has a handful of Bowie fans gathered together to organize a week+ long celebration of The Thin White Duke?